StackVista/stackstate-docs/use/metrics-and-events/set-telemetry-stream-priority.md

 ## Overview

-Telemetry streams in the right-hand component pane of the StackState UI are displayed in order of telemetry stream priority.
+The telemetry streams associated with an element are displayed in the right panel when an element is selected to show its detailed information.
+Telemetry streams are displayed in order of telemetry stream priority.
 There are four levels of priority: `High`, `Medium`, `Low`, and `None`.
 By default, all streams have priority set to `none`.

 Stream priority is used in StackState to help determine the following:

-* The order in which streams are displayed in the **Telemetry** list in the [component and relation details pane](/use/concepts/components.md#component-details-pane) on the right-hand side of the StackState UI.
+* The order in which streams are displayed in the **Telemetry** list when [detailed component or relation information](/use/concepts/components.md#detailed-component-information) is displayed in the right panel of the StackState UI.
 Streams are ordered by priority (highest at the top) and then alphabetically.
 * The streams that are shown as [Top metrics](/use/metrics-and-events/top-metrics.md) in the component context menu - this is the pop-up displayed when you hover the mouse pointer over a component in the Topology Perspective.
 The most recent metric received from the first three streams in the **Telemetry** list will be displayed.
 * The order in which streams are displayed in the [Metrics Perspective](/use/stackstate-ui/perspectives/metrics-perspective.md).
 * The [streams selected for monitoring by the Autonomous Anomaly Detector](/stackpacks/add-ons/aad.md#how-are-metric-streams-selected).